nish4eva/NishikataK/README.md

 - My profit

-#### :muscle: Things I am challenging myself with:
-- Socialise with the mirror
-- Coding at least 4 hours a day
-- Try to code in some Kpop songs

 ### 💡 Goals for 2021:
-- Complete Watching 300 Anime
-- Build the best database app for the medical in my town
 - Buy 30 Mangas
 - Talk to Joma (Done)
 - Talk to Micheal Reeves
-- Be the best in my class
 <img width="50%" align="right" src="https://github-readme-stats.vercel.app/api?username=NishikataK&show_icons=true&title_color=fff&icon_color=79ff97&text_color=9f9f9f&bg_color=151515" />

 ### :computer: Programming languages and tools